-The DSL is a member of our Senior Leadership Team and has a specific responsibility for championing the importance of safeguarding and promoting the welfare of children and young people.
-She takes lead responsibility for Early Help, safeguarding and child protection, although some activities may be delegated as appropriate. including online safety and understanding the filtering and monitoring systems and processes in place.
+The DSL is a senior member of staff from the Leadership Team and has a specific responsibility for championing the importance of safeguarding and promoting the welfare of children and young people.
+She takes lead responsibility for safeguarding and child protection, including online safety and understanding the filtering and monitoring systems and processes in place.
 Some activities may be delegated as appropriate to a DDSL but they take the ultimate lead for child protection.
 (DDSL/s are trained to the same standard as the DSL).